SiddhantVyas777/Bucket/README.md

 # Bucket
-Tool for finding aws buckets for an company and permissions assigned to them.
+Tool for finding aws buckets for a target and permissions assigned to them.